You’ll ditch the boxed stuff once you try my Homemade Vegetable Broth. Easy to make, gorgeous color, intense flavor, and so much less expensive.

 When you’re ready to make vegetable broth, take the bag out of the freezer and let the contents thaw for about an hour.
 That will speed up the simmering process.

 I followed Ina’s suggestion to put a little oil into the bottom of a large pot first, and saute the vegetables slightly.
-Then add enough water to cover the vegetables, add black peppercorns and 1-2 bay leaves, bring the water to a boil, and then reduce to a low simmer.
-The problem with boxed/canned broth is the sodium; even low sodium broth is quite salty.
-I don’t add any salt to my broth, and instead season as needed when I cook.
+I use Canola Oil to saute the vegetables, but Vegetable Oil would work as well.
+Then add enough water to cover the vegetables, add whole Black Peppercorns and 1-2 Bay Leaves, bring the water to a boil, and then reduce to a low simmer.
+Boxed broth has a lot of sodium; even low sodium broth is kind of salty.
+So I don’t add any salt to this Homemade Vegetable Broth, and instead add salt as I make a recipe.

 I simmer my broth for about an hour, which results in a very deep, rich color and intense flavor.
-It’s really personal preference, but you could certainly reduce the cooking time for a lighter broth.
-Let the broth cool for about 15 minutes, and then strain the vegetables.
-Let the broth cool fully, and then portion into ice cube trays.
+You could certainly reduce the cooking time for a lighter broth.
+Let the broth cool for about 15 minutes, and then strain out the vegetables.
+I use a Fine Mesh Strainer to ensure that only the broth gets through.

 I admit, I still have a box of chicken broth in the fridge.
 But that’s really just because I haven’t tried to make chicken broth yet.
 And I prefer to use chicken broth when I make risotto, because the vegetable broth makes it too dark.
 But again, that is just personal preference.